curbengh/splunk-scripts/nmap/README.md

 [nmap.sh](./bin/nmap.sh) runs the default [TCP SYN/connect](https://nmap.org/book/man-port-scanning-techniques.html) scan.
 To run more than one scanning technique (e.g. TCP+UDP), run nmap separately (e.g. `nmap -sT` + `nmap -sU`).

+Specify targets in [nmap-targets.csv](./lookups/nmap-targets.csv), it can be modified on Splunk Web using [Splunk App for Lookup File Editing](https://splunkbase.splunk.com/app/1724).

 ## See also

 [XtremeNmapParser](https://github.com/xtormin/XtremeNmapParser): Parse nmap XML to CSV/XLSX/JSON.
 This is currently not used, to keep things simple.